 The Ultimate Instant Pot Short Ribs

 Instant Pot Short Ribs are so incredibly tender, juicy and flavorful that this may become one of your favorite meals!
 I love short ribs, in fact, I am a huge fan, but we all know how time-consuming it is to make them, as it takes hours and hours to cook.
 Well, with pressure cooker this problem is solved!

 These delicious homemade ribs are ready in 2 hours, with only 30-minute active work.
 Now when you crave some fall-off-the-bone ribs, cooked in the most divine wine sauce!
 This Best Pressure Cooker Short Ribs recipe was perfectioned over many years, and I’ve also used this same recipe for lamb chops as well.

 What is an Instant Pot?

 It is a Canadian brand name with its primary products being electronic kitchen appliances.
 The name is mostly associated with pressure cookers.
 It is used for cooking and preparing food “under the pressure cooking method”.
 Basically, you end up cooking a particular food much faster as opposed to the regular stovetop method.

-One of the most popular model, and which we mainly used is this one – Instant Pot.
+One of the most popular models, and which we mainly used is this one – Instant Pot.